 Mobiles are designed to entice newborns to focus and reach out for objects of interest.
 Leave one in the crib for too long, and your little one might just catch it!

-By the time baby reaches five months, or as soon as he begins to push up on his hands and knees, it’s time for the mobile to go.
+By the time baby reaches five months, or as soon as he or she begins to push up on their hands and knees, it’s time for the mobile to go.
 If your growing baby manages to reach it, he could pull it down on himself, risking injury and even strangulation.